ESIPFed/data-readiness/checklist-draft/ai-ready-data-checklist-v.1.1.md

     - (optional) Link to the report/document on the bias
     - (optional) Link to tools available to reduce bias
     - (optional) Link to a bias-corrected or bias-reduced version of the dataset
-  - Is there quantitative information about data resolution in space and time? _Yes / No / Not applicable_
   - Are there published data quality procedures or reports? _Yes / No_
     - If there is published quality information, please provide the link to the information.
   - Is the provenance of the dataset tracked and documented? _Yes / No / Not applicable_